Patient Rights and Responsibilities

 You may also call the Cook Children's Patient Representative Department at 682-885-5325, 8am to 4:30pm Monday through Friday (after hours ask for the Nursing Supervisor) if you need help with your concerns.

-If you feel your concerns have not been addressed by Cook Children's, you may call:
+If you feel your concerns have not been addressed by Cook Children's, you may contact:

 Texas Department of State Health Services: